wazum/sluggi/README.md

 Restrict URL path editing capabilities for non-admin users:
 - **Last segment only**: Editors can only modify the final path segment
 - **Hierarchy permissions**: URL path editing is restricted based on page edit permissions in the rootline
-- **Full path editing toggle**: Allow permitted users to temporarily unlock full path editing via UI button
+- **Full path editing button**: Allow permitted users to directly enter full path edit mode via a dedicated button

 ### Excluded Page Types
 Configure page types (doktypes) that should not have URL paths, such as Sysfolder (254), Recycler (255), or Spacer (199).